- FOR WOMEN

 Formulated by STEEL founder Jason Huh, the man who put Glycomax on the map; ADABOLIC is comprised of over 30 ingredients in the exact ratios utilized by Jason Huh and his male & female athletes.

 This Pre, Intra & Post-workout formulation is a must-have recovery aid for any fitness enthusiasts seeking increased performance and recovery to blast through plateaus and transform their body.

 Dosed with 12g of carbs because it takes 11g to get an insulin response and get you to an anabolic state as quickly as possible.
-The 12g is designed to shuttle more nutrients into the muscle.
+The 12g is designed to shuttle more nutrients into the muscle for explosive growth.